Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

-Metal clay is an amazing malleable form of metal that lets you create jewelry, small sculptures and other objets d'art in a range of different metals — pure silver (.999 fine silver), sterling silver (.925 silver), .900 silver (AKA coin silver), 22K gold, copper, bronze, rose bronze, white bronze, brass, steel, pearl grey steel and more — without a lot of costly tools, and even if you don't have any prior metalsmithing or jewelry making experience.
+Metal clay is an amazing malleable form of metal that lets you create jewelry, small sculptures and other objets d'art in a range of different metals—including pure silver (.999 fine silver), sterling silver (.925 silver), .900 silver (AKA coin silver), 22K gold, copper, bronze, rose bronze, white bronze, brass, steel, pearl grey steel and more— without a lot of costly tools, and even if you don't have any prior metalsmithing or jewelry making experience.

 Metal clay is made of microscopic particles of metal mixed with an organic binder and water to create a clay-like material that can be molded, folded, cut, extruded, embossed, rolled, sanded, filed, drilled, carved, etc., to form nearly any shape, design or texture your mind can conceive.
 After it has dried, it is fired at high temperatures in a kiln (in a container of activated carbon for formulas that contain base metal), with a torch, or over a woodburning or gas stove.
 The binder burns away and any remaining moisture evaporates, leaving behind just the metal.